 Lastly, you can use Google’s “Results About You” page.
 It’s as easy as adding your contact information and turning on notifications.
 Google will then monitor search results and let you know if personal data pops up.

-Hiring a reputation partner (Better Reputation is our favorite) can set this up for you or monitor everything on your behalf if you don’t have the resources to do it yourself.
+Hiring a reputation partner (Reputation Defense Network and Rhino Reviews are our favorites) can set this up for you or monitor everything on your behalf if you don’t have the resources to do it yourself.